-Definition of bases; reduction of a spanning set and extension of a linearly independent set to a basis; proof that all bases have the same size.
-Dimension of the space.
-Co-ordinates with respect to a basis.
+Definition of a basis; application of elementary row operations to finding a basis of a vector space.
+Reduction of a spanning set and extension of a linearly independent set to a basis; proof that all bases have the same size, the dimension of a vector space.
+Coordinates with respect to a basis.